 Foreign language anxiety is considered a specific type of anxiety, and can be diagnosed.
 The foreign language classroom anxiety scale (FLCAS) is a questionnaire developed by experts to assess students who are suspected to have some kind of foreign language anxiety.
 The FLCAS questionnaire consists of 33 questions asking students to describe how they feel in various classroom situations.

-The student answers using the 5-point Likert scale, which requires responders to rate certain sentences on a scale with five different options: strongly disagree (1), disagree (2), neither agree nor disagree (3), agree (4), and strongly agree (5).
+The student answers using the 5-point Likert scale, which requires responders to rate certain sentences on a scale: strongly disagree (1), disagree (2), neither agree nor disagree (3), agree (4), and strongly agree (5).
 From the student’s answers, a determination can be made as to the likelihood of their exhibiting foreign language anxiety.

 Generally, foreign language anxiety is easier to diagnose when dealing with a student’s feelings about speaking, rather than reading or writing English (though some of this may have to do with general fears about public speaking).
 However, there’s still a fair amount of anxiety that accompanies nonverbal test-taking, particularly related to reading directions: while students may be able to read the words, their comprehension may not be as solid as they would like, which can cause frustration and an escalation of their anxious feelings.